metaweta/rho4u/hypercube/hypercube.md

       ```

       ```
-      Usual: x is a var of type A, Nu(x:A.B) is the type of a process that may communicate on x Γ ⊢ A: *^N    Γ, x: A ⊢ B: *^P ——————————————————————————————
+      Usual: x is a fresh name (A: *^N) of type A, Nu(x:A.B) is the type of a process that may communicate on x Γ ⊢ A: *^N    Γ, x: A ⊢ B: *^P ——————————————————————————————
       Γ ⊢ Nu(x:A.B): *^P